2:1 Fitness Landscape

 In this system, you also end up with pizza shops selling 20 dollar coupons for 10 dollars, then splitting 50% of the coupon with the aggregator, effectively selling 20 dollars worth of pizza for 5 dollars.

 There must be a better way.
-Say a hypothetical magic technology that automates away monolithic centralized value suckers, replacing them with a transparent and nearly free way of transacting value between any two peers.
+Say a hypothetical magic technology that replaces monolithic centralized value suckers with a transparent and nearly free way of transacting value between any two peers.

 Crypto Bourgeois returning the Means of Production